 Speaker(s): Rebecca White, Manager, District Operations, Natural Gas Division, ATCO Pipelines, Darryl DeSilva, Senior Design Manager, Distribution Design, BC Hydro, Shane Homiston, District Manager III, MDU Utilities Group, Kyle Comstock, Manager, Transmission & Distribution Operations, NV Energy, Erika Schimmel-Guiles, Manager of Design, Planning & Project Management, San Diego Gas & Electric Company, Anne M Jackson, Operational Application Supervisor, Tacoma Public Utilities

 For years, utilities have operated under an approved rate of return and earned money at a steady, reliable pace.
 A changing energy landscape has invoked new challenges for utility providers both from new regulation and the ability for the customers to choose where and how they get energy; bringing in a competitive environment to a formerly monopolized industry.
-Join us for an informative discussion on how utilities can generate new revenue, to be able to stay competitive and relative in a new energy world.
+In this ever-changing world of customer choice, economic competitiveness, strengthening environmental policies, and continued regulatory engagement in the utility business model – how does the utility of old compete and stay relevant?
+How can utilities take a different perspective on generating revenue … to not become the next Kodak?

 9:30 AM - 10:15 AM